Enterprise and Connection Manager Overview

 Replication Best Practices

 - Install Prism servers from the top down.
-Install the HQ (root authority) first and initialize, then install child POAs, join each to the enterprise and initialize.
-After that, install store servers, join each to the enterprise and initialize.
-Each POA should point to the Prism HQ server; each store server should point to its POA server.
+First, install the HQ (root authority).
+Second, install child POAs, join each to the enterprise and initialize with data from the HQ.
+Third, install store servers, join each to the enterprise and initialize with data from the appropriate POA.

-- Edit the default Controller Name and Controller No of POA servers in Tech Toolkit BEFORE you install store servers.
-Edit the default Controller Name and Controller No of Store Servers before initializing.
+- Edit the default Controller Name and Controller No of POA and store servers in Tech Toolkit when adding the server.
+The Controller No of each controller must be unique within the enterprise.

 - To access or edit a node, the server must be up and running.